How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Bowling is a sport where players use a hard rubber ball to knock down ten wooden pins placed at regular intervals along a lane.

-Each player rolls his own ball and attempts to knock down as many pins as possible, and the object of the game is to score more points than the other players by knocking down more pins per frame.
+Each player rolls their own ball, and attempts to knock down as many pins as possible, and the object of the game is to score more points than the other players by knocking down more pins per frame.

 The history of bowling dates back to Ancient Egypt, where excavations have uncovered evidence of early bowling games dating back to 5000 BC.